web

 Related links

-To find out about the entire process, see the articles:
+To learn about the entire process, refer to these articles:

-• KA-01288 "FlexNet server: Using lmgrd as an alternative to lmadmin (1/3)" (Information required for creating the license server file)
+• KA-01288 "FlexNet server: Using lmgrd as an alternative to lmadmin (1/3)" (Information needed to create the license server file)